Proton

 During the coronavirus pandemic, usage of the video service rocketed, with people increasingly using Zoom for socializing, work, and even healthcare provision.

 People who used Zoom believed that no one could access the content of their video conversations except for the people on the call.
-This isn’t just a breach of users’ trust — in the case of online medical appointments in particular, it may have led practitioners (therapists, for example(new window)) and their patients to believe that their sessions were HIPAA compliant when they weren’t.
+This isn’t just a breach of users’ trust — in the case of online medical appointments in particular, it may have led practitioners (therapists, for example) and their patients to believe that their sessions were HIPAA compliant when they weren’t.
 At the extreme end of the spectrum, law enforcement in surveillance-heavy countries could have coerced Zoom to hand over data about its users (for example, information about political activists or journalists) when those users believed it was impossible for Zoom to do so.

 What is end-to-end encryption?